Armenian Americans: Armenian lobby

 The Armenian American community has been described as the "most influential" Armenian community in the world, though smaller in size than the one in Russia.
-The Armenian American lobby is one of the most influential ethnic lobbies in the US.
+The Armenian American lobby is one of the most influential ethnic lobbies in the United States.
 The Armenian Assembly of America (AAA) and the Armenian National Committee of America (ANCA) have as their main lobbying agenda the pressing of Congress and the US president for the reduction of economic and military assistance to Turkey and efforts to include reaffirmation of a genocide by Ottoman Turkey in 1915.
-According to one scholar, the political clout of the Armenian community in the United States "countervails the powerful big-oil lobby in Washington that promotes Azeri interests."
+According to one scholar, the political clout of the Armenian community in the United States "countervails the powerful big-oil lobby in Washington that promotes Azeri interests".

-According to Shawn Dorman, the author of Inside a U.S. embassy, the main goal of Armenian lobby is the "persuasion of US Congress to favor Armenian interests, especially to recognize the Armenian genocide."
+According to Shawn Dorman, the author of Inside a US embassy, the main goal of Armenian lobby is the "persuasion of US Congress to favor Armenian interests, especially to recognize the Armenian genocide".
 She then claims that "it had significant role in the United States providing financial support to Armenia.
 From 1992 to 2010 the US provided nearly $2 billion, the highest per capita amount for a post-Soviet state."
 Fund for Armenian Relief is a humanitarian organization providing long-term programs focusing on human development.
 Armenia Fund raises millions of dollars every year for infrastructural development in Armenia and Nagorno-Karabakh.

-In 1992, Dr. Dickran Kouymjian of the California State University, Fresno stated:
+In 1992, Dickran Kouymjian of the California State University, Fresno, stated:

 Armenian genocide

-The official recognition of the Armenian genocide by the US federal government is seen one of the most vital steps in international and full recognition of the 1915–1923 events.
-Many Armenians think that the US has the ability to force Turkey to recognize the past and pay Armenians and Armenia their reparations, that includes (for some) the return of the so-called Wilsonian Armenia to the Republic of Armenia.
+The official recognition of the Armenian genocide by the US federal government was seen one of the most vital steps in international and full recognition of the 1915–1923 events.
+Many Armenians think that the United States has the ability to force Turkey to recognize the past and pay Armenians and Armenia their reparations, that includes (for some) the return of the so-called Wilsonian Armenia to the Republic of Armenia.

 Several official US documents describe the events as "genocide" (1975, 1984, 1996); President Ronald Reagan also described the events as "genocide" in a speech on 22 April 1981.
-On 4 March 2010, the U.S. House Committee on Foreign Affairs recognized the massacres of 1915 as "genocide."
+On 4 March 2010, the U.S. House Committee on Foreign Affairs recognized the massacres of 1915 as "genocide".
 Also, 49 of the 50 US states have made individual proclamations recognizing the events of 1915 to 1923 as genocide.

 Armenian Americans gather in multiple towns and cities every year on 24 April for the recognition of the Armenian genocide.
 The largest of such gatherings occurs in the Los Angeles area.
-The Armenian National Institute lists 30 Armenian Genocide memorials in the US.
-The oldest one is Montebello Genocide Memorial, which was completed in 1965.
+The Armenian National Institute lists 30 Armenian Genocide memorials in the United States; the oldest one is Montebello Genocide Memorial, which was completed in 1965.
 Khachkars across America were erected in honor of the 1.5 million victims of the Genocide.
 Recently, the Armenian Heritage Park was opened in Boston, MA.

-In 2021, the US formally recognized the Armenian genocide.
+In 2021, the United States formally recognized the Armenian genocide.